NASSA Flock #240 USDA Scrapie Flock #MI17

 - Our award-winning Shetland sires and dams consistently produce championship offspring.

-Be sure to follow us on Raverly, Facebook, Twitter (@WindsweptFarms1), Pinterest(@Windswept Farms), & Instagram(@Windsweptfarms) for consistant updates of what we're doing on the farm!
-Also, when putting pictures up or mentioning us on any social networking site, please use our hastag #WindsweptShetlands!
-Also, be on the lookout for the announcement of our 2013 lamb-name theme!
+Be sure to follow us on Raverly, Facebook, Twitter (@WindsweptFarms1), Pinterest(@Windswept Farms), & Instagram(@Windsweptfarms) for consistent updates of what we're doing on the farm!
+Also, when putting pictures up or mentioning us on any social networking site, please use our hashtag #WindsweptShetlands!

 Don't forget- we now have wool socks for sale!
 Perfect for the chilly winter weather!
+If the Farmer's Almanac is correct again this year, they'll be sure to come in handy!
 The socks are made with our Shetland wool that was grown right here on Windswept Farms.
 These were knitted for us by another small business right here in Michigan.